 12) Reference List - This is a list of published articles, books, and other communications actually cited in the paper.
 Sources should be current.
 The reference list section is arranged alphabetically according to the author/editor's last name when it is known or the first significant word in the title if the author/editor is not known.
-The correct style to use for citing references in the reference list section is discussed in detail in the Publication Manual of the American Psychological Association, 7th Edition.
+The correct style to use for citing references in the reference list section is discussed in detail in the APA, 7th Edition.